 The fluid level will drop slowly as the brakes wear, and will rise when the brake components are replaced.

+Check fluid levels with the ignition in the on position.
 Fluid levels between the MIN and MAX lines are within the normal operating range; there is no need to add fluid.

-If the fluid levels are outside of the normal operating range, the performance of the system could be compromised; seek service from your authorized dealer immediately.
+If the fluid levels are outside of the normal operating range the performance of your brake system could be compromised; seek service from your authorized dealer immediately.